chenzRG/Fredformer/README.md

 Fredformer focuses on addressing **the issue of frequency bias in Transformer models for time series forecasting.**
 This bias can cause the model to fail to capture mid-to-high-frequency information in the data.
-We have __conducted empirical analyses on this issue and proposed a solution in this work.__
+We have </u>conducted empirical analyses on this issue and proposed a solution</u> in this work.
+</u>Extensive experimental results on eight datasets show the effectiveness of Fredformer.</u>
 For more details, please refer to our original paper.

 ![Contribution](pics/motivation.png)